MrJoe90/IntelligentSystem/README.md

 The word must have a unique set of letters and can only be four letters long.

 ## Directory
+The directory shows the location of files within this repositiory.
 ```
 C:.
 ├───LICENSE